Not all courses are offered every term. Current term offerings are listed in the Annual Learning Opportunities Inventory (LOI) for Nursing Students

 Instructional design and teaching with technology can be simplified to how we teach and how we learn.
 This graduate-level course prepares students to apply theoretical concepts of education and learning to teaching in nursing.
 Course topics will include fundamentals of instructional design, theories of teaching and learning, instructional design models, technology use in education and learner diversity.
 Design considerations for technology-based instruction will be addressed in this course.
 This is a Web-enhanced course and learners will be able to adapt course material to a classroom setting.

-In this online course, Nursing Education Capstone, students engage in didactic and online activities as a culminating program requirement.
-Together these experiences provide a framework for examining the nurse educator role and responsibilities.
-The student will engage in a practicum experience collaborating with nurse faculty in various aspects of the practice environment.
-Synthesis of curriculum, instructional and evaluative theories and knowledge is emphasized through learning activities.
+The online Nursing Education Capstone course, engages students in didactic and online activities as a culminating program requirement.
+Together these experiences provide a framework for examining the Nurse Educator role and responsibilities.
+The student will engage in a 45 hour practicum experience collaborating with nurse faculty in various aspects of the practice environment.
+Synthesis of curriculum, instructional, and evaluative theories and knowledge is emphasized through learning activities.
 Focus is placed in the application of teaching and nurse educator competencies.

 To be determined

 This course will focus on the influence of economic factors in the delivery of healthcare services.
 Consideration of quality, safety and assuring positive patient outcomes will be discussed.
 In addition, components of financial management such as budget development for operational and capital budgets, cost analysis, human resource allocation and staffing, and payment systems will be explored as they related to the nurse administrator role.